 “All disease begins in the gut”.
 This is one of the most famous quotes from Hippocrates.
 It may seem like a bit of a stretch to say that all disease originates from one place, but here we are again with yet another study linking a common disease to the gut.
 Perhaps Hippocrates was known as the father of modern medicine for a good reason.
-This study from January 2017 in The Journal of Clinical Endocrinology and Metabolism shows that patients with Type 1 diabetes have distinct microbiota and inflammatory profiles compared to patients without diabetes or even patients with celiac disease.
+A study from January 2017 in The Journal of Clinical Endocrinology and Metabolism shows that patients with Type 1 diabetes have distinct microbiota and inflammatory profiles compared to patients without diabetes or even patients with celiac disease.1

 Type 1 diabetes… is that the kind my friend/cousin/coworker has?

 Let’s start with a brief overview of the two major kinds of diabetes.
 While it’s likely you know someone with diabetes, the odds are good that person has Type 2 diabetes, commonly known as “adult-onset diabetes”.
 Type 2 diabetes is a chronic condition in which the body has difficulty using insulin due to the development of insulin resistance.
 90-95% of diabetics have Type 2.
 On the other hand, Type 1 diabetes is an autoimmune condition that causes the immune system to attack the beta cells of the pancreas.
 These are the cells that produce insulin, so the pancreas is only able to produce small amounts of insulin, if any at all.